pedrou2000/multithreaded_socket_web_server/wiki/introduction.md

 The project source code is divided mainly in 3 modules:
 * server (server.c): implements the handling of threads and everything related to the socket management.
 It is the main file of the project, the one which will finally be executed as it includes the main function.
-The server configurations is also carried out in this file.
+The server configuration is also carried out in this file.
 * utils (utils.h and utils.c): contains all the necessary includes for the rest of the modules, the data structure definition used in other modules and functions that wrap up error handling to make code more readable.